ece4078dev/ECE4078_Lab_2025/Week09-10/C2_marking.md

 The final demo is likely to be the same as C2, although minor details/rules/marking scheme are still subject to change. **PLEASE MAKE SURE YOU READ THE MARKING INSTRUCTIONS CAREFULLY.**

+## Key Changes for Final Demo
+With the release of the final demo, we just want to highlight some key changes in this document:
+- The in-order requirement is now removed from level 2
+- Added clarification for how different runs are scored
+- Link to the definition of qualified runs, in [Week11/README.md](../Week11/README.md#4-qualified-navigation-run-and-penalty-scheme-changes) are now included, note that this is slightly different from M3
+- Included reference to Viva being included in final demo

 ---
 ## Marking schemes
-C2 does not carry any weights in your grades.
+C2 does not carry any weight in your grades.
 It is designed to ensure that you know everything necessary to attempt the final demo and give you time and demonstrate areas to improve.
+Please go to the [marking scheme](../Week11/README.md#3-marking-scheme-breakdown) in the final demo folder for more details.

 ---
 ### Final Demo Task